 Total Overtime = SR 18.75 X 50 overtime hours = SR 937.50

-Basic Rules for Overtime in Saudi Arabia
+Basic Rules For Overtime In Saudi Arabia

 Working Hours During Ramadan

 If you are living in Saudi Arabia, you may be wondering how to calculate overtime during Ramadan.
-The answer is pretty straightforward: overtime is calculated exactly the same way during Ramadan as it is any other time of the year.
+The answer is pretty straightforward: overtime is calculated precisely the same way during Ramadan as it is any other time of the year.